huangyz0918/Hackintosh-Installer-University/Post/USB/README.md

 ### KP in Pre-Installation

-This kernel panic usually due to the USB3.0 port, you can change the  port to other USB3.0 port or USB2.0, if all port are failed, then you may need to add [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) to Clover/kexts folder and add some appropriate [patches](https://github.com/RehabMan/OS-X-USB-Inject-All/blob/master/config_patches.plist) for the corresponding version, like **ACPI rename** and **port limit**.
+This kernel panic usually due to the USB3.0 port, you can change the  port to other USB3.0 port or USB2.0, if all ports are failed, then you may need to add [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/) to Clover/kexts folder and add some appropriate [patches](https://github.com/RehabMan/OS-X-USB-Inject-All/blob/master/config_patches.plist) for the corresponding version, like **ACPI rename** and **port limit**.

 ### USB speed issues